Burke and Wills Dig Tree: Coopers Creek Depot

-Rescue Attempts
+Rescue attempts

 When it became known that the Burke and Wills expedition had foundered, such was the prominence of the undertaking that a number of search parties were quickly organized.
 Howitt left from Melbourne, John McKinlay from Adelaide, Frederick Walker from Rockhampton, and William Landsborough from Brisbane.

-Howitt's party, which included Brahe and King (?
-King was living with the Aboriginies), arrived at Camp LXV on 13 September 1861.
+Howitt's party, which included Brahe arrived at Camp LXV on 13 September 1861.
 The Royal Commission was told that they found the depot as Mr Brahe had left it, the plant untouched, and nothing removed of the useless things lying about, but a piece of leather.
-The party located Wills' remains where his body had been covered by King, some miles downstream of Camp LXV.
+After reuniting with King the party located Wills' remains where his body had been covered by King, some miles downstream of Camp LXV.
 They buried Wills on 18 September 1861, and inscribed a tree.
 Field books, notebooks and various small articles were recovered.

 Three days later and approximately seven miles away, Howitt found Burke's remains near Innamincka Waterhole (two miles north of Innamincka) in South Australia.
 Burke was buried wrapped in a Union Jack, under a box tree on the south-eastern bank of Cooper's Creek.
 Howitt blazed this tree at the head of Burke's grave.

 The Royal Geographical Society of Australasia, organised to promote exploration, awarded Burke a posthumous RGS Founder's Medal in 1862.
 Wills was awarded nothing, as the Society's policy was to award only one medal to an exploration party.
 King received a gold watch, as did McKinlay, Landsborough and Walker for leading their various search parties.

 These search parties helped open up vast areas of inland Australia for settlement, as a result of the increased knowledge of the country they brought back with them.
 McKinlay had travelled northwards across the Cooper, to Gray's grave, and on to the Gulf of Carpentaria.
 Landsborough came from the north, via the Barkly Tableland to the Cooper and then Menindee, and Walker arrived to find Burke's last camp, thence returning eastwards.
 By the time the public funeral for Burke and Wills was held in January 1863, pastoralists were driving their sheep and cattle up the Bulloo.
 Within a decade or so there were established homesteads on the banks of Cooper's Creek, including Nappa Merrie sheep station, taken up by John Conrick in 1873.
 Prospectors working their way north of Menindee found enormously rich deposits of silver, lead and zinc at Piesse's Knob, later better known as Broken Hill.